 Mr Hameed was in Colorado for 3 months commencing October 2018.
 He is happy to have learnt the basics of PD, catheter insertion, patient training and management of complications on PD.

 On his return, a PD team has been constituted and preparations to offer PD as a therapy to patients is being done in right earnest.

-The Nominating Committee, chaired by Dr Joanne Bargman is starting the process to elect the next team of ISPD Officers, Council Members, Chapter and Committee Chairs/Members.
+The Nominating Committee, chaired by Prof Joanne Bargman is starting the process to elect the next team of ISPD Officers, Council Members, Chapter and Committee Chairs/Members.

 The positions that will be open for election (with terms) are: